 It has been a busy year for me--the busiest ever since I took up writing full time.
 By the end of it there will be the distinct possibility that I will have published or put into print seven titles, five of them new.
 To give a little perspective on that, putting out more than one title a year for an indie author (at least the serious ones worth considering) is a lot; if you're legacy published, putting out more than one every two years is pretty great.
 It isn't that legacy authors are doubly careful with their work; it's that they have to sell to those houses, and then sign their lives away, which requires that they spend oodles of time on the road hawking their words and going even more broke in the process.

-I have given up trying to earn a living as a writer.
-After almost a decade and a half of working tirelessly towards that end, I have given up.
+After almost a decade and a half of working tirelessly to make a living as a writer, I have given up.
 The struggle simply isn't worth the depression, loss of sleep, endless strategizing and planning, the cesspools that are social media, and the endless cash sinkholes one falls into, thinking that this plan will reap some rewards, or that contest is worth entering, or that advertising campaign will be the one that breaks me through.

 It's all shit.
 All of it.